-If emergency assistance is required, the lavatory occupant can actuate a buzzer that will sound in The buzzer push-button and driver's area. instruction label are located on the wall of the lavatory.
+If emergency assistance is required, the lavatory occupant can actuate a buzzer that will sound in driver's area.
+The buzzer push-button and instruction label are located on the wall of the lavatory.

-The lavatory has it's own ventilation system that operates continuously when the ignition switch is in the "ON" position.
+The lavatory has its own ventilation system that operates continuously when the ignition switch is in the "ON" position.